-A 401(k) allows high-level employee pre-tax saving with options for employers to make contributions, all professionally managed and administered.
+A 401k retirement plan allows high-level employee pre-tax saving with options for employers to make contributions, all professionally managed and administered.

 Do you have any retirement program?
 It is one of the basic questions that prospective employees ask their future boss.

-The 401(k) has morphed from a fringe benefit to a name brand retirement plan.
+The 401k retirement plan has morphed from a fringe benefit to a name brand retirement plan.
 If it’s not being offered, your employees know it, your new talent is searching for it and it can be an important aspect of your compensation package.